 - various cognitive and behavioural interventions, including prolonged exposure

 This resource includes a combination of self-help strategies and information that can help you to make a better decision about whether CBT is a good fit for you to pursue with a therapist.
-Even for people who aren’t interested in CBT as a whole, there are likely some bits and pieces that can be useful for your own self-management.
+There’s substantial research evidence to support the effectiveness of CBT, and while that doesn’t mean it will necessarily be the best fit for you, there will likely still be some bits and pieces that can be useful for your own self-management.

-This resource is available as a downloadable PDF.
+This resource is available as a downloadable 37-pag/e PDF.

 CBT Fundamentals is also available as part of the Therapy Mini-Ebook Collection.

-You may be interested in these posts on Mental Health @ Home that also touch on CBT fundamentals:
+You may be interested in these MH@H posts about CBT